matthewlinton/Ancile/plugins/modify_WINUpdate/README.txt

 * Setting "DISABLEWINUPDATE" to "Y" will completely disable Windows Update.

+If you have problems getting Windows Update to work properly after running the script you may need to run the Windows Update Troubleshooter (https://support.microsoft.com/en-us/kb/2714434), or the System Update Readiness Tool (https://support.microsoft.com/en-us/kb/947821).
+If you have recently installed updates and have not yet rebooted you should reboot before running the script.
+If you are on a fresh install of Windows Ancile may take a very long time to run.

 NOTE
 By default the Example Plugin has a jump statement that completely bypasses the entire script.
 You will need to remove this jump if you copy the Example Plugin